 Student activists in the US are calling for so-called “de-naming” of campus buildings to avoid racist and colonial connotations, decolonizing of curricula, no-platforming and demonstrations to prevent what they deem to be “hate-speech” while simultaneously holding university administrations accountable for diversity and inclusion policies to protect minority students.
 In this PhD project, Lærke aims to investigate the contentions and negotiations between students and staff over demands to decolonize education and create “safer spaces”, through studying the practice of student demands through relevant courses, de-naming and no-platforming protests and other measures.
 Through ethnographic fieldwork, she will explore the ongoing debates and engage in creating a reflective space for the involved interlocutors.

-Set against the UK’s specific historical backdrop of coloniality and racial justice movements, this project aims to explore, understand and archive the experiences of racialised students as well as staff at the academy, and the ways in which anti-racist organising formations seek to carve out spaces of resistance and imagining.
+Set against the UK’s specific historical backdrop of coloniality and racial justice movements, this project aims to explore, unfurl and archive the experiences of racialised and queer students in London, and the ways in which anti-racist organising formations carve out spaces of resistance within and beyond the university.

 Maya graduated from the University of Copenhagen with a master’s degree in Advanced Migration Studies.
-She also holds a BA in Journalism, Media and Cultural Studies from Cardiff University.
-She is co-founder of Copenhagen-based literature festival (un)told pages as well as Venom Zine Library, a zine library imagining and archiving BIPOC collective futures.
-Her research interests often drift towards topics of racialisation, sexuality, and the politics of knowledge production.
+They also hold a BA in Journalism, Media and Cultural Studies from Cardiff University and The University of Amsterdam.

 Gabriella Muasya’s research project focuses on student activism in South Africa.
 Using ethnographic methods, the project examines the relationship between digital media and social justice-oriented student movements within higher education.
 In South Africa, the digital and physical movements #Rhodesmustfall and #Feesmustfall became central and influenced student movements globally protesting for a more decolonized and democratic university.
 This study will examine the type of knowledge(s) assembled, negotiated and co-produced amongst the student groups in their fight for a different, equal and common university.